Table of Contents

 Get closer to nature by discovering Yorkshire’s wilder side!
 With rolling countryside, unspoilt habitat and the stunning Dinosaur Coast, Yorkshire is a perfect sanctuary for many of England’s greatest species.
 Not to mention the keenest wildlife enthusiasts.

 The cliffs of the coast are a haven for all manner of sealife and perfect for bird watching.
 RSPB Bempton Cliffs is a family favourite, and easily the best place in England to see, hear and smell seabirds!
-From April to August more than 200,000 birds make the cliffs seem alive.
-Take yourself on a bracing walk along chalk clifftops - at over 650 feet, they're Britain's highest.
+From April to August more than 500,000 birds make the cliffs seem alive.
+Take yourself on a bracing walk along chalk clifftops – at over 400 feet, they’re Britain’s highest.
 The skies are filled with puffins, gannets and guillemots.
-It's an astonishing sight.
-The RSPB is developing a National Seabird Centre there too, which will make bird watching even more accessible.
+It’s an astonishing sight.
+The RSPB now have a National Seabird Centre which is the gateway to the seabird spectacle.
+There is also six accessible viewing platforms and accessible paths.

 For an out of this world experience, head off to the eerily enchanting Spurn Point, a prime spot for migrating birdlife.
 This unique hooked finger of sand and shingle sweeps across the mouth of the Humber into the North Sea.
 At 5km long but a mere 50m wide at times, it’s a ghostly wilderness and a National Nature Reserve with a weird beauty all of its own.
 Head for the deserted lighthouse at the fingertip and look for terns and plovers which nest among spiky, dusty-blue clumps of sea holly and the vivid yellow blossoms of horned holly.